JayArrowz/317-Example/README.md

 # 317-Example for NetScape
+This is a example of a 317 server.
+To see NetScape go here: https://github.com/JayArrowz/NetScape

 ## Configuration
 Config exists inside appsettings.json.
 Ensure you have the correct ConnectionStrings to the postgres database